raquo/Airstream/README.md

 **`SwitchStreamStrategy`** flattens an `Observable[EventStream[A]]` into an `EventStream[A]`.
 The resulting stream will emit events from the latest stream emitted by the parent observable.
 So, as the parent observable emits a new stream, the resulting flattened stream _switches_ to imitating this last emitted stream.
 *  This strategy is the default for the parent observable type that it supports.
 So if you want to flatten an `Observable[EventStream[A]]` using this strategy, you don't need to pass it to `flatten` explicitly, it is provided implicitly.

+**`ConcurrentStreamStrategy`** is essentially a dynamic version of `EventStream.merge`.
+* The resulting stream re-emits all the events emitted by all of the streams emitted by the input observable.
+* If you stop observing the resulting stream, it will forget all of the streams it previously listened to.
+When you start it up again, it will start listening to the input observable from scratch, as if it's the first time you started it.

 **`SwitchSignalStrategy`** flattens an `Signal[Signal[A]]` into a `Signal[A]`.
 Works similar to `SwitchStreamStrategy` but with Signal mechanics, tracking the last emitted value from the last signal emitted by the parent signal.
 Note:
 * This strategy is the default for flattening `Signal[Signal[A]]`.